tamucc-comp-bio/classroom_repo_2025/lectures/lecture05new.md

 $ R
 ```

 If you see this (or similar), then R is installed and you can proceed.
-You should a version at least as new as that listed below.
+You should have a version at least as new as that listed below.

 ```
 $ R

-R version 4.2.1 (2022-06-23) -- "Funny-Looking Kid"
+R version 4.4.2 (2024-10-31) -- "Pile of Leaves"
-Copyright (C) 2022 The R Foundation for Statistical Computing
+Copyright (C) 2024 The R Foundation for Statistical Computing
-Platform: x86_64-pc-linux-gnu (64-bit)
+Platform: x86_64-pc-linux-gnu

 R is free software and comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute it under certain conditions.
 Type 'license()' or 'licence()' for distribution details.

-  Natural language support but running in an English locale

 R is a collaborative project with many contributors.
 Type 'contributors()' for more information and